Home » Recipes » One Pot Tomato and Spinach Cheese Tortellini Soup

 One Pot Tomato and Spinach Cheese Tortellini Soup

-Healthier and delicious One Pot Tomato and Spinach Cheese Tortellini Soup for all of your weeknight dinner needs!
+Delicious One Pot Tomato and Spinach Cheese Tortellini Soup for all of your weeknight dinner needs!
 A super simple tomato based soup made with chicken broth, tomatoes, sun-dried tomato pesto, tomato paste, red pepper flakes, plenty of garlic, sautéed onions, and pancetta.
 So simple, but so full of flavor!
-Finished with your favorite cheesy tortellini and spinach for a healthy-twist!
 It’s a great and cozy bowl to snuggle up to all winter long.
 Think your favorite bowl of tomato soup, but so much more filling and with even MORE flavor.
 Every bite is warming, with a strong depth of flavor, and just a hint of spice to really warm you up!
 Oh, and the best part?
 This soup is ready in 40 minutes or LESS!
 It simply doesn’t get better than that.
 The perfect quick weeknight dinner that the whole family will love!

 overhead shot of two bowls of tortellini soup on marbke counter with white napkin and two spoons